crysal/WorldRecordGetter/README.md

 # WorldRecordGetter
-Gets the world record for each game in a steam library
+A bash script to get the current World Record for each full-game leaderboard category All it requires is a steam id as arg1 and jq to be installed